 Rules & Guidelines for Waggy Racers

-This is the most boring page on the Waggy Races website but we advise that you take just a couple of minutes to read this section before a race.
+This is the most boring page on the Waggy Races website but please take just a couple of minutes to read this section before you do one of our races.

 Waggy Races is a cross country fun run for you to enter with your dog(s).
-It is a simple concept but there are rules that must be followed to ensure the smooth running of the event and the safety of all participants, dogs and spectators.
+It's a simple concept but there are rules that must be followed to ensure the smooth running of the event and the safety of all participants, dogs and spectators.

 By entering Waggy Races you confirm that:

 * You are suitable to race alongside people less than 18 years of age.

 * you give consent for Waggy Races to request information about you from the appropriate authorities if required.

 * (for parents/guardians of those aged less than 18) - you give consent to race organisers/volunteers to treat your child for first aid or to take other actions deemed necessary to protect your child.

 * you consent to photographs and video clips of you being taken before, during and after the race.

 When you complete online entry for one of our events, you will submit some basic personal information to us - for example your email address and mobile number.
 We will never pass this information on to anyone else.
 We will use your details for the sole purpose of contacting you about the race you are entering and to keep you posted about future Waggy Races events.

 Before submitting an online entry form, you will be asked to tick a box to indicate your consent to us storing your details.